antfu/eslint-config/README.md

 [Why I don't use Prettier](https://antfu.me/posts/why-not-prettier)

-Well, on the other hand, you can [use still Prettier to handle CSS and HTML formatting](#prettier), which is not yet supported by ESLint.

 ### How to format CSS?

-~~This config does NOT lint CSS.
-I personally use [UnoCSS](https://github.com/unocss/unocss) so I don't write CSS.~~
+This config does NOT lint CSS.
+I personally use [UnoCSS](https://github.com/unocss/unocss) so I don't write CSS.

-Yes, we do now!
-See [Prettier](#prettier) section for more details.

 For better linting, we recommend trying [stylelint](https://stylelint.io/).

 ### I prefer XXX...